Eugleo/bioinformatics-toolbox/README.md

 # Evžen's bioinformatic bag of tricks

+You can see the API and most of the functionality in the [samples notebook](https://github.com/Eugleo/bioinformatics-toolbox/blob/main/samples.ipynb).

-You'll need to have [poetry](https://python-poetry.org) and [msms](http://mgltools.scripps.edu/packages/MSMS) installed and available on your PATH.
+If you want to play around with the code, you'll need to have [poetry](https://python-poetry.org) and [msms](http://mgltools.scripps.edu/packages/MSMS) installed and available on your PATH.
 Then you can simply run:

 ```sh
 > git clone https://github.com/Eugleo/bioinformatics-toolbox